Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/04_alex_prime.md

   </tr>
 </table>

+You **can** catch the Chastening Heat and all three Divine Spears with a single invuln, but the timing is tight.
+Consider using cds to take the Chastening Heat, and then invuln the three Divine Spears (there is an auto-attack in between).

 After the Divine Spears, have the MT Provoke and take aggro.
 Alexander Prime will autoattack twice before casting Inception Formation.

 ## Inception Formation